SEPTEMBER 20, 2021

-RRSPs give first-time home buyers the ability to co-ordinate their RRSP strategy with their home purchase.
 What can you do under the Home Buyers’ Plan?
-You and your spouse can essentially each borrow up to $25,000 from your RRSP to buy your first home.
+You (and your spouse if you have one) can borrow up to $35,000 from your RRSP to buy your first home.

 Visit the Home Buyers’ Plan website for more information.